-Special Assistant Attorney General Erin Meyers said in her closing argument that JPS officials demonstrated “repeated negligence” by failing to correct the issues highlighted in the audit, and students in the district were being systematically denied a quality education.
+Special Assistant Attorney General Erin Meyer said in her closing argument that JPS officials demonstrated “repeated negligence” by failing to correct the issues highlighted in the audit, and students in the district were being systematically denied a quality education.
 She acknowledged that district officials have addressed some safety issues but school districts have been taken over for far less egregious violations than the ones JPS was there for, she said.

-Meyers also told the board that Thursday morning JPS attempted to seek a motion for a temporary restraining order against MDE in order to buy more time to respond to the audit process.
+Meyer also told the board that Thursday morning JPS attempted to seek a motion for a temporary restraining order against MDE in order to buy more time to respond to the audit process.